Skip to Main Content

 Antanas Sutkus (1939–), People of Lithuania, 1976 onward.
 Black and white photographs.
 Gift of Herb Belkin, 1994.

-Natural history cabinets across from the green wall feature rotating displays curated by students in collaboration with the library.
+Natural history cabinets across from the exhibition wall feature rotating displays curated by students in collaboration with the library.

-Books are not the only kind of thing you can borrow from Watzek; if you look around this area, you'll see a cart with selected board games that may be checked out.
-We also loan out laptops, phone and computer chargers, headphones, whiteboard markers, and art supplies, all available at the service desk.
+Books are not all you can borrow from Watzek.
+Near you in this area is a cart of board games that may be checked out.
+We also loan equipment from the service desk: laptops, calculators, phone and computer chargers, external drives, whiteboard markers, art supplies, and noise-canceling headphones.

-With the windows on your right side, continue toward the armchairs and small tables ahead.
+With the windows on your right, head toward the armchairs and small tables ahead.

-Two more pieces of student art brighten this spot.
-Roxanne Davis's print is part of a series, Why Can't I Just Eat Like a Normal Person?, that explores relationships with food.
+Watzek permanently displays a number of pieces of student art, purchased from the annual show of graduating Studio Art majors.
+One such piece is Roxanne Davis's print, taken from a larger series, Why Can't I Just Eat Like a Normal Person?, that explores relationships with food.

 Roxanne Davis CAS '13, I Actually Don't Even Like Cake That Much